We shall not cease from exploration

 - a research blog in which the researcher will detail and reflect on each stage of their research process;

-- a research proposal written with specific publications in mind explaining the potential value of the investigation;
+- a research proposal written with specific publications in mind explaining the potential value of the investigation and if applicable, in the form of a query letter;

 - a business card that describes you professionally as a writer;